 - Frequent washing with soap and water or rubbing the lesion with gauze or any other type of product is not recommended, as it may be counterproductive for the evolution of the lesions.

-- It is important to consider that, sometimes, in eczema there could be overinfection of the lesions, and even sores, therefore it is necessary to make a good assessment and add topical antibiotherapy treatment if necessary.
+- Importantly, sometimes, in eczema, there could be over infection of the lesions, and even sores, therefore it is necessary to assess correctly and add topical antibiotherapy treatment if necessary.

 Considerations regarding breastfeeding

-Both the lesion causing the eczema and the treatment for it are fully compatible with breastfeeding and it is not necessary to wean the affected breast or discard the milk.
+Both the lesion causing eczema and the treatment for it are fully compatible with breastfeeding and it is not necessary to wean the affected breast or discard the human milk.

-If the mother feels pain and prefers to wean temporarily (or definitively) from the affected breast, it is possible to carry out a deferred lactation and continue to offer the milk extracted from that breast or to accompany her in the weaning process.
+If the mother feels pain and prefers to wean temporarily (or definitively) from the affected breast, it is possible to carry out deferred lactation (exclusive pumping) and continue to offer breastmilk extracted from the affected breast or to accompany her in the weaning process.

 The recommendation for applying the topical treatment is to apply it on the affected area after feeding, with a gentle massage.
-It is necessary to leave a few minutes for the product to be absorbed before offering the breast to the infant.
+It needs to be left a few minutes for the product to be absorbed before offering the breast to the infant again.
 If it is not possible to wait, it is advisable to offer the other breast until there are no traces of the product on the nipple or areola.

 Nipple eczema is a lesion with a good prognosis if adequate treatment is applied and concomitant infections, if any, are controlled.
-However, it is necessary to inform the mother well that it is a pathology that is likely to reappear in time, since if she is unaware of the possibility of recurrence it can generate a situation of frustration.
+However, it is necessary to inform the mother that this is a pathology that is likely to reappear again in time.
+If she is unaware of this possibility of recurrence, it can generate a situation of frustration.
 In this way, recurrences, if any, can be detected and treated early.